 To be noted that the vaccine containing vCP3011, vCP2242 and Clostridium tetani toxoid will be called "PHN3172 vaccine" in this report, to allow differentiation with the already authorised product ProteqFlu-Te containing vCP1533, vCP2242 and Clostridium tetani toxoid.
-Once this variation approved (substitution of the vCP1533 strain by the vCP3011 strain), the vaccine will be called again ProteqFlu-Te, but will contain vCP3011 (instead of vCP1533), vCP2242 and Clostridium tetani toxoid.
+Similarly, the vaccine containing vCP3011 and vCP2242 will be called "Flu vaccine", to allow differentiation with the already authorised product ProteqFlu containing vCP1533 and vCP2242.
+Once this variation approved (substitution of the vCP1533 strain by the vCP3011 strain), the Flu vaccine will be called again ProteqFlu, but will contain vCP3011 (instead of vCP1533) and vCP2242.